reymon359/collman/README.md

 ### Create a collection

 Let's create a fruit collection as an example.
+You can find it in the `assets/examples` directory from this repository.

-Create a directory with any name you want and add an `index.md` file to it.
+First, create a directory with any name you want and add an `index.md` file to it.

 ```text
 📁 fruits-collection